 HSE announces crackdown in construction dust

-The Health & Safety Executive (HSE) have stepped up their enforcement to target construction industries on dust, relating directly to the respiratory risks and occupational lung diseases.
+Their enforcement will target construction businesses on dust, relating directly to the respiratory risks and occupational lung diseases.
 HSE want to focus on the control measures businesses have in place to manage the risks of harmful substances such as asbestos, silica and wood dust etc.

 This is part of their overall strategy in supporting workplaces to improve the overall management and control of exposure to harmful dusts in construction settings.